CodebreakerApp/Codebreaker.Backend/README.md

 * Blazor app to show who played (currently, in the future games can be played using Blazor)
 * WinUI app to play games calling the API
 * WPF app to play games calling the API

+## Azure Services in use

+* Azure Container Apps
+* Azure Cosmos DB

+## To be defined and developed

+* Authentication
+* Database cleanup-service - running with a timer to cleanup the database
+* SignalR service showing live information about running games (Notification about game moves and results via Azure Event Grid)
+* .NET MAUI client app

+## Azure Services that need to be used

+* Azure Message Queue (an alternative trigger for the Bot)
+* Azure App Configuration
+* Azure Key Vault
+* Azure Active Directory B2C
+* Azure Event Grid

+## Alternative Implementations

+* Platform Uno app
+* Avalonia app
+* Services using Dapr